nkrisztian89/interstellar-armada/README.md

 Run `grunt dev-build` to create a build for development / testing.

 Run `grunt watch` while developing to automatically update dev-build files as you modify the sources.

+Run `grunt build-with-editor` to create a production build that includes the game editor.

 Editor
 ------